 Many global manufacturers of water aeration equipment refer to the energy efficiency of their product with the formula: Kg O² / kWh.
 This simplified formula explains how many kilograms of dissolved oxygen can be placed into the water per kilowatt-hour.
 A detailed look at this equation shows that it does not take into account two essential elements that are:

 1.)
 The depth of the water at which the transfer of oxygen takes place, and

 2.)
 The saturation of water with oxygen during the aeration process.

 Given the following parameters, what is the length of time it will take one Turbine Aerator to aerate a water basin?

 1.)
-The length of time for complete oxygenation is dependent upon the amount of contaminants in the water.
+The length of time for complete oxygenation is dependent upon a number of contaminants in the water.
 If the contaminant level is high, the microbes will grow dramatically in numbers.
-As they grow, they will consume virtually all of the dissolved oxygen as quickly as the Turbine can inject it into the water.
+As they grow, they will consume almost all the dissolved oxygen as quickly as the Turbine can inject it into the water.
 At first, a dissolved oxygen meter would show little or no increase in the dissolved oxygen content.
 As the contaminants are processed and eliminated by the microbes, the microbe population will begin to decline for lack of a food source.
 When this happens, the microbes will consume less dissolved oxygen, and the dissolved oxygen level will start to rise.

 3.)
 The amount of time for complete oxygenation throughout the basin will depend somewhat on the shape of the basin.
 A round or circular basin eventually will be covered with dissolved oxygen.
 On the other hand, in a very long and narrow basin, which has the same volume of water, the dissolved oxygen might never reach its extremities.